IoannisMachaliotis/clustering_with_ids/README.md

 # License
 This code is released under MIT license

-We constantly work to improve algorithm performance and code reliability.
-For additional information please contact Ioannis Machaliotis <johnmax1996@gmail.com>
+I constantly work to improve algorithm performance and code reliability.
+For additional information please contact me at <johnmax1996@gmail.com>

 # Preview